Facebook

 4.5 / 5

-Makita EB5300WH Gasoline-Powered 4-Cycle Backpack Blower
+Makita EB5300TH Gasoline-Powered 4-Cycle Backpack Blower

 Best 4-Cycle Backpack Leaf Blower

 Some people prefer a four-cycle engine.
 These engines have separate gas and oil reservoirs that produce lower emissions.
-So if opting for gas, but still wanting to protect the environment, four-cycle engines are a little better in that department.
+So if opting for gas but still wanting to protect the environment, four-cycle engines are a little better in that department.

 What else is so special about this leaf blower?
 It’s powerful enough to tackle big messes and piles without any hassle.